-Number of people killed and seriously The Number of People Killed or Seriously Injured on the Roads has Increased Following the Height of the Pandemic injured on the roads The trendline adjacent covers the period 2019 to 2022 and shows a fluctuating pattern characterised by the Covid pandemic.
+Number of people killed The Number of People Killed or Seriously Injured on the Roads has Increased Following the Height of the Pandemic and seriously injured on the roads The trendline adjacent covers the period 2019 to 2022 and shows a fluctuating pattern characterised by the Covid pandemic.
 The most recent data for 2021 at a Wales level indicates that 5.3% of all deaths of those aged 5-19 and 3.9% of those aged 20-34 were due to land transport accidents.
-As of 2022, Carmarthenshire saw the second highest number of people (83) killed or seriously injured on the road of all local authorities in Wales.
+13 As of 2022, Carmarthenshire saw the second highest number of people (83) killed or seriously injured on the road of all local authorities in Wales.
 The Council is committed to making the County's roads safer through strengthened partnership working to raise awareness, educate and train all types of road users in order to improve skills and behaviour.
-Levels of The Level of Nitrogen Dioxide in the Air is Decreasing nitrogen dioxide (NO2) pollution in the air The trendline adjacent covers the period 2016 to 2020 and shows a generally decreasing trend.
-This measure provides an indication of air quality by providing an average concentration of pollutants in the air.
+Levels of The Level of Nitrogen Dioxide in the Air is Decreasing nitrogen dioxide (NO2) pollution in The trendline adjacent covers the period 2016 to 2020 and shows a generally decreasing trend. the air This measure provides an indication of air quality by providing an average concentration of pollutants in the air.
 Nitrogen dioxide is one of several major pollutants and is released into the air by the burning of fuel.
 These pollutants not only have serious detrimental impacts on human health but also exacerbate the climate and nature emergencies that we are facing.
-Positively, the level of Nitrogen Dioxide in the air in Carmarthenshire has been on a mainly downward trend, decreasing from 5.9 ( $\mu g/m3$ ) in 2019 to 4.2 ( $\mu g/m3$ ) in 2020.
-Whilst this compares positively with the Wales average of 6.5 (μg/m3) the county now has the 8 th lowest level of all local authorities in Wales compared to 6 th the previous year.
-Crime rates Despite Increasing Rates, Carmarthenshire Remains One of the Safest Places in the Country · The trendline adjacent covers the period 2018/19 to 2022/23 and shows an increasing trend, characterised by sharp increases between 2021 and 2022.
+Positively, the level of Nitrogen Dioxide in the air in Carmarthenshire has been on a mainly downward trend, decreasing from 5.9 (μg/m3) in 2019 to 4.2 (μg/m3) in 2020.
+Crime rates Whilst this compares positively with the Wales average of 6.5 (μg/m3) the county now has the 8 th lowest level of all local authorities in Wales compared to 6 th the previous year.
+Despite Increasing Rates, Carmarthenshire Remains One of the Safest Places in the Country The trendline adjacent covers the period 2018/19 to 2022/23 and shows an increasing trend, characterised by sharp increases between 2021 and 2022.
 Crime volumes have been generally increasing in Carmarthenshire over the last five years.
 The most recent data for financial year 2022/23 indicates that there were 16,381 incidents of recorded crime in the county which is an increase of 497 on the previous year.
-Violence against the person, public order offences and theft were the main categories for crime in the county.
+Whilst this is the case, the County remains one of the safest in the country as comparably rates are quite low.
+Community safety is a priority for the Council and through the proactive work of the Safer Communities Partnership it is possible to target the main crime and disorder problems in the County ensuring that people feel safe to live, work and visit the County.

-&lt;sup>13 Deaths registered in England and Wales: 2021 (refreshed populations) - Office for National Statistics
+13 Deaths registered in England and Wales: 2021 (refreshed populations) - Office for National Statistics